 (Picture): This is a detail of the famous painting Charity of St. Elizabeth of Hungary by Frederic Leighton.
 St. Elizabeth was well known for using her own resources to feed the sick and the poor.
 Our parish’s lay Extraordinary Ministers of the Holy Eucharist deliver more than mere bread to the local home-bound and to those residing temporarily or permanently in nursing facilities; they bring to those in need the Bread of Life, Jesus Christ, in flesh and in spirit, under the appearance of humble bread.
 What they bring is nourishment for the soul unto eternal life.

-If you know of a Catholic who can not come to Church on Sundays due to an illness or perhaps because of a care-giving role, and desires to receive Holy Communion, please call Steve in the parish office.
+If you know of a Catholic who can not come to Church on Sundays due to an illness or perhaps because of a care-giving role, and desires to receive Holy Communion, please call the parish office.